 Imagine if you placed your hand on fire and never felt pain?
 How many would have burnt hands?
 Imagine while slicing tomatoes, and you never felt hurt when you cut your finger?
 How many would not have fingers?

-When you experience alarming lower back pain in West Orange, can help you understand the cause of your pain.
+When you experience alarming lower back pain, it can help you understand the cause of your pain.
 They do more than guess where your pain emanates.
-They offer solutions on how to eradicate the pain or at least manage it to help you live a full life.
+They offer solutions to eradicate the pain or manage it to help you live an entire life.
 Chronic pain can affect the quality of your life and needs proper diagnosis and treatment immediately.

 How Chronic Pain Occurs

 Chronic pain may start like any other pain.

 You injure yourself, and the nerves on the ailing part send signals to neighboring nerves that communicate the pain spasm to the brain through the nervous system.